 From Egypt to GHS: Skull and Crossbones

 Perhaps the easiest way to develop a new hazard symbol is to borrow from existing cultural imagery.
-The catch is, a symbol that is already in use usually comes with its own pre-attached meaning, and that meaning may be different to different people.
+The catch is, a symbol that is already in use usually comes with its own pre-attached meaning, which can lead to confusion.
 The skull and crossbones symbol is a classic example.

 When the United Nations adopted this symbol to mean “acute toxicity” as part of the Globally Harmonized System in 2003, it already had a long history tracing back to the Knights Templar in the 12th century and perhaps as far back as ancient Egypt.
 It has been used on everything from pirate ships to military uniforms to album covers.
 However, despite the obvious connection between skeletal remains and death, its use in hazard communication has, at times, misfired.

-In the early 1970s, health officials noted the rate of poison incidents involving children was much higher in Pittsburgh than the national average.
+History repeated itself in the early 1970s when health officials noted the rate of poison incidents involving children was much higher in Pittsburgh than the national average.
 Some officials believed that this was occurring, at least in part, because of the confusion caused by the logo of the Pittsburgh Pirates baseball team, which included a skull and crossbones.

 Most tragically, some of the sacks of mercury-treated grain sold to Iraqi farmers did have skull on crossbones markings on them, but “this meant nothing to the Iraqi culture at the time,” according to the book Diagnosis: Mercury: Money, Politics, and Poison by Jane Marie Hightower.

-Even with a symbol as common as the skull and crossbones, we cannot take it for granted that the meaning will be automatically understood.
-Therefore today’s safety instruction, such as the Laboratory Safety Institute’s courses, teach what each symbol means in the specific context of hazard communication.
+Clearly, even with a common symbol such as the skull and crossbones, one cannot assume the meaning will be automatically understood the same way everywhere.
+Using a symbol with pre-existing meanings requires people to unlearn previous conceptions and learn what the symbol means in the context of hazard communication.

 Biohazard: The Most Meaningless Symbol Ever

-Rather than draw on any known symbolic language, the makers of the biohazard symbol decided to go in the opposite direction.
+Therefore, rather than draw on known symbolism, the makers of the biohazard symbol decided to go in the opposite direction, creating a symbol that had no pre-existing meaning in the minds of most people.
 “We wanted something that was memorable but meaningless, so we could educate people as to what it means,” explained Charles Baldwin, who helped create the symbol in 1966 at Dow.

-Using scientific methods to develop a design that is both as meaningless as possible and as memorable as possible, Dow’s graphics team set to work.
-First, they presented various symbols to focus groups and asked people to guess what each one meant.
+To create a symbol as devoid of inherited meaning as possible, Dow’s graphics team presented various symbols to a focus group and asked people to guess what each one meant.
 The design that received the fewest guesses was awarded ‘most meaningless.’
-Then they asked the same group a week later which symbol they remembered best.
+But marketing wanted a symbol that was not only meaningless, but also memorable, so they asked the same group a week later which symbol they remembered best.
 Focus groups picked the same symbol that had won in the ‘meaningless’ category, and the biohazard symbol was born.